Column01/Discord-Moderation-Bot/README.md

   - An instance of the storage handler class.
 Really should only be used if you know what you are doing!
 See `storage_management.py` for the code of that class.
 - `instance`
   - An instance of the bot, should REALLY not be used but is available if absolutely needed

+#### Issues with custom commands?

+Ensure that:

+- Your command is a subclass of the base command class. (use `from commands.base import Command` and then define the class like this: `class MyCommand(Command):` so it is a subclass of it)
+- It has an `async def execute(self, message, **kwargs):` function to execute the command
+- It doesn't have basic python syntax errors.